thebaysix/oedipus/strategy/oedipus_comparative_analysis_readme.md

 ## Overview

 The Comparative Analysis feature transforms Oedipus from an analytics tool into an essential workflow component for AI model evaluation.
-Instead of analyzing datasets in isolation, this feature enables developers to directly compare model outputs, detect performance regressions, and make data-driven decisions about model selection and prompt engineering.
+Instead of analyzing datasets in isolation, this feature enables developers to directly compare model completions, detect performance regressions, and make data-driven decisions about model selection and prompt engineering.

 This standalone React application addresses the most critical gap in the current MVP: the lack of actionable comparative insights that developers need to make deployment decisions.

 ## Problem Statement

-**Current State**: Developers manually compare model outputs by writing custom scripts, eyeballing CSV files, or building one-off analysis notebooks.
+**Current State**: Developers manually compare model completions by writing custom scripts, eyeballing CSV files, or building one-off analysis notebooks.
 This process is time-consuming, error-prone, and doesn't provide statistical rigor.

 **Target State**: Developers upload multiple datasets, receive automated statistical comparisons with confidence intervals, and get actionable insights about which models perform better and why.